McCLIM/McCLIM/Backends/beagle/README.txt

     those events are 'trapped' in the queue until other events take place.
     Looking at the code, I don't think this should happen... (but it does).

+    NB.
+(11.JUN.2005) I haven't observed this since the move to 0.14.3 Hopefully it has been resolved within OpenMCL.

 30. Event handling over 'drop down' menus is strange; after clicking on the menu name, all events appear to be blocked until the mouse button is